The Dead Stock Survival Guide for Small Manufacturers

 So, to quickly clarify, the difference between stock and inventory comes down to what it is you actually sell to customers:

 So, if you read inventory management, that’s how you handle all these items in your business.
 But, your stock refers only to the items you sell to the customers.
-Now that’s cleared up, the next chapter should make sense.
+Now that’s cleared up.
+The next section should make sense.

 Traditionally, manufacturers and even retailers used periodic inventory management for stocktaking.

 This is where you perform stock checks at intervals that could be daily, weekly, or monthly.
-However, this needs to be done visually and can be extremely time-consuming, and depending on how many items you have in your warehouses, this task can take up to an entire day.
+However, this needs to be done visually and can be extremely time-consuming, depending on how many items you have in your warehouses.
+This task can take up to an entire day.
 This disadvantage to periodic inventory management is big enough to drive modern, forward-thinking manufacturers over to perpetual inventory management, but what’s the difference?

 You need to look for stocktaking software that can keep your products and materials in sync with your production and sales.